We Know Aquaculture

 Co-founder and President, Damon Seawright holds a PhD in Fisheries Science (aquaculture) from the University of Washington in Seattle.
 He has directed AmeriCulture's operations since its founding in 1995.
 He is a leading expert in tilapia culture, tilapia hatchery technology, recirculating aquaculture systems, and aquaponic production.
 Damon's doctoral dissertation focused on nutrient mass balance and dynamics in aquaponics systems, and his research led to the granting of a US Patent relating to specialized feed development for aquaponic production systems.

-Damon and Libby met as students at the University of Washington where she studied zoology and public health.
+Damon and Libby met as students at the University of Washington where she studied zoology as an undergraduate and a masters program in public health.
 Before she came to work for AmeriCulture, Libby worked in public health as a program evaluator for various health organizations in southwestern New Mexico.
 In 2010, Libby left public health to work for AmeriCulture full time.
 She now manages the operation of hatchery, customer service, and shipping.
 She and a dedicated team hand-grade every fish that leaves the farm.

 Gary Seawright was the founding President and Chief Executive and now serves as Chairman of AmeriCulture.
 Gary has 32 years of experience in entrepreneurship, technology and business management, and research.
 Prior to AmeriCulture, Gary was the founding President and CEO of Amtech Corporation (now a division of TransCore), which develops, manufactures and markets the world’s leading line of radio-frequency identification products for the transportation industries.
 Amtech went from a “garage startup” to a company with over $100 million in annual sales and more than 300 employees in its Albuquerque, NM facilities.
 Gary holds a Doctorate in Veterinary Medicine from Washington State University and MS and Ph.D.
 Degrees in Virology (Veterinary Science Department)/Medical Microbiology from the University of Wisconsin.
 He has conducted research and published papers in the fields of virology, microbial and diagnostic immunology, epidemiology, radio-telemetry, and biomedical and industrial applications of radio-frequency identification technology.
 Most importantly, he gave Damon his first aquaculture book when Damon was eight years old.
 As they say, the rest is history.